petersilva/drobo-utils/trunk/README.txt

 changing mode of build/scripts-2.5/droboview from 644 to 755
 alu%

-It should create a build/lib<somthing> sub-directory.
+It should create a build/lib<something> sub-directory.
 It will also compile DroboDMP.c and put the result in a shared object object library in that directory.
+The normal package wants to find the libraries in system installed places.
+If you want to test things without installing, then you can do either:

+Look in Drobo.py, and uncomment these lines:

+#m = re.compile("lib.*")
+#for l in os.listdir("build"):
+#    if m.match(l) :
+#        sys.path.insert(1, os.path.normpath("build/" + l ))

+This is fine for testing, but will only works if invoked from the directory containg the drobo-utils files.
+Once installed using 'install' or a built package, these lines are not needed.

+Another way to enable testing without installing is to:

+C-ish shells:
+setenv PYTHONPATH `pwd`/build/lib.linux*

+Bournish shells:
+export PYTHONPATH=`pwd`/build/lib.linux*

 If all has gone well, you can kick the tires by starting it up with:

         ./drobom status